AnthonyMaret/project13/README.md

 -  Answer: Filebeat and Metricbeat

 These Beats allow us to collect the following information from each machine:
-- In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
+- Explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc.
-- Answer: Filebeat:
+- Answer: Filebeat: Filebeat is responsible for forwarding and centralizing log data.
+It can monitor audit logs, deprecation logs, gc logs server logs, and slow logs.
-- Answer: Metricbeat:
+- Answer: Metricbeat: Metricbeat is responsible for collecting the metrics from your operating system and services running on the server.
+It can monitor services such as Apache, MySQL, Nginx, ect.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: